ssddanbrown/inlets/docs/kubernetes.md

         args:
         - "client"
         - "--upstream=http://gateway.openfaas:8080,http://prometheus.openfaas:9090"
-        - "--remote=your-public-ip"
+        - "--url=your-public-ip"
 ```

-Replace the line: `- "--remote=your-public-ip"` with the public IP belonging to your VPS.
+Replace the line: `- "--url=your-public-ip"` with the public IP belonging to your VPS.

 Alternatively, see the unofficial helm chart from the community: [inlets-helm](https://github.com/paurosello/inlets_helm).